Mayo county ladies' football team: League

-In round 2 Mayo faced Kerry on the 28th of January at the Connacht Centre of Excellence in Bekan.
+In round 2 Mayo faced Kerry on 28 January at the Connacht Centre of Excellence in Bekan.
 Kerry had the better start and an early save from Mayo's Laura Brennan prevented an early goal chance in the first 2 minutes.
-Mayo got their first score in the 5th minute with a point from Maria Cannon, but Kerry were the better side in the first 15 minutes score 5 points to Mayo's 0-2.
-For the rest of the half neither team could establish their authority on the game and both sides traded points, a half-time score line of 0-5 to 0-4 in favour of Kerry.
+Mayo got their first score in the 5th minute with a point from Maria Cannon, but Kerry were the better side in the first 15 minutes score 5 points to Mayo's 0–2.
+For the rest of the half neither team could establish their authority on the game and both sides traded points, a half-time score line of 0–5 to 0–4 in favour of Kerry.
 In the second half the game ebbed back and forth for the first 5 minutes before Kerry got a goal to leave Mayo's deficit at 4 points.
 This was followed in the 38th minute by another Kerry goal.
 Over the next few minutes Mayo managed a comeback with points from Sinead Walsh, Shauna Howley and Cannon, but another goal from Kerry put Mayo down by 6 points in the 45th minute.
 This however was Kerry's last score of the game and for the last 15 minutes Mayo chipped away at their lead.
-Several scores left Mayo down by just 1 point with 4 minutes to go, but Kerry managed to hang on, a final score line of 3-05 to 0-13.
+Several scores left Mayo down by just 1 point with 4 minutes to go, but Kerry managed to hang on, a final score line of 3–05 to 0–13.

-In round 3 Mayo faced Waterford on the 5th of February in Dungarvan.
+In round 3 Mayo faced Waterford on 5 February in Dungarvan.
 Despite an energetic start from Mayo Waterford had the better opening to the game, scoring two early points.
-For the next few minutes both sides traded points, and after 20 minutes the score line was 0-4 to 0-2 in favour of Waterford.
-Over the last 10 minutes Waterford continued to have the better of the possession, and despite two late Mayo points a Waterford goal just before the break led to a halftime score line of 1-6 to 0-4.
+For the next few minutes both sides traded points, and after 20 minutes the score line was 0–4 to 0–2 in favour of Waterford.
+Over the last 10 minutes Waterford continued to have the better of the possession, and despite two late Mayo points a Waterford goal just before the break led to a halftime score line of 1–6 to 0–4.
 In the second half Mayo's Lisa Cafferky scored 2 early points, but Waterford responded with a second goal leaving Mayo behind by six points at the 40 minute mark.
 For the next 10 minutes both sides again traded points, and with 10 minutes to go Mayo were down by 4 points.
-Despite a late comeback where Mayo reduced the deficit to 1 point, a late point from the opponents led to a 2 point loss, a final score line of 2-09 to 0-13.
+Despite a late comeback where Mayo reduced the deficit to 1 point, a late point from the opponents led to a 2-point loss, a final score line of 2–09 to 0–13.